MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 R won't help you collect data, but in the subsequent steps R is a great tool.
 Having been designed initially to facilitate exploratory data analysis and statistical modeling (i.e. statistics), packages have subsequently been created that provide the tools to quickly and efficiently undertake data carpentry and data visualization.

 As Roger D. Peng has put it, "The R programming language has become the de facto programming language for data science."
+(From the book "jacket blurb" for [_R Programming for Data Science_](https://leanpub.com/rprogramming).)

 And as the dataviz and web display packages improve (e.g. the recent release of `ggplot2` v.2 was a big leap forward; yes it broke some of my code but the additional functionality is worth the trouble) R will only get better.